Nerajno/Random-Quote-Machine/README.md

         - Fix the tweet this button
         - upload this to Codepen
         * make this a log page and get and integrate  a README.md page using a template.
 Asap

 Day 6 - February 27,2017 - Solved the tweet this button section..
 Day 7 - Complete it and fixed the increments issue, still have the design and README issues to do; it however works thus its getting published.
+Day IDK - revisions to put on github pages and the great http vs https controversy is pissing me off

+Link to github pages : https://nerajno.github.io/Random-Quote-Machine/